 - For analyst jobs: Analytical, Methodical, Focused, Trustworthy, Patient

 - For corporate jobs: Professional, Diplomatic, Team player, Confident, Collaborative

 7. What’s your greatest weakness?

 Interviewers usually ask this question to see if you are self-aware.
 Don’t try to answer by turning a positive into a negative – the interviewer will see right through it.
 On the other hand, don’t be too harsh in your answer.
 Overall, you should try to stay positive and focus on how you are improving on your greatest weakness.

 First, present your weakness.
 Then, elaborate and explain why you are trying to overcome it.
 Finally, discuss how you are working towards improving yourself.
 For example, you could answer like this:

-Other hardest interview questions and tips to answers
+Additional hardest interview questions and tips for answers

 How do you work under pressure?

 At some point, you will likely experience stressful situations in any position.
 That’s why interviewers want to learn more about your techniques for managing stress and pressure.
 This question is your opportunity to show that you can still get your work done even under tight deadlines or stressful circumstances.
 To assure the hiring manager that you can handle pressure, follow these steps:

 - Think about what you usually do to avoid or handle stress.